People v. Turner: Official responses

 Turner withdrew from Stanford shortly after the incident rather than face disciplinary proceedings.
 On January 20—two days after his arrest—Stanford announced Turner had been banned from campus.
-On June 6, shortly after Turner was sentenced, Stanford announced that within two weeks of the incident, it had conducted an internal investigation that led to Turner being banned from ever setting foot on campus again—the harshest disciplinary sanction it can impose on a student.
+On June 6, shortly after Turner was sentenced, Stanford announced that within two weeks of the incident, it had conducted an internal investigation that led to Turner's being banned from ever setting foot on campus again—the harshest disciplinary sanction it can impose on a student.

 Turner had aspirations to swim for the U.S. National Team in the 2016 Olympics, but USA Swimming stated on June 6 that he would not be eligible for membership if he sought to reapply.
 On June 10, USA Swimming reiterated that it had banned Turner for life under their zero-tolerance policy for sexual misconduct.
 This decision effectively ended Turner's competitive swimming career.
 Sanctioned meets in the United States, including the Olympic trials, are open only to members of USA Swimming.